kamacasta/TimedCodeQuiz/README.md

 ## Questions

-If there is any questions please take a look at my repo https://github.com/kamacasta/Kamas-React-Portfolio or feel free to contact me through kamacasta983@gmail.com
+If there is any questions please take a look at my repo https://github.com/kamacasta/ .
+If you have any questions please reach out to me @ kamacasta983@gmail.com .

+## Credits

+Colaberated with Marco Avila https://github.com/mavila6

+## Author

+Created by Kamakanui'aha'ilono J Castaneda

+---
+permalink: /index.html